In 1970, Saundra Brown was the first black woman accepted into the Oakland Police Department’s Recruits Academy.

 Police Academy

-She attended the same 15 weeks of Police Academy as the 22 males in her class.
-She was expected to compete with the males.
+She attended the same 15 weeks of Police Academy as the 22 males in her class and was expected to compete with them.

 “Oh, I did alright I guess” she laughed.
 I can throw the biggest guy in the class.“